A no free lunch theorem for untrained quantum circuits in machine learning: Introduction

 According to the literature there is reason to suppose directly contradictory things about what would make a good resource for this purpose.
-On the one hand, the fact that there exist quantum states that sample classically hard-to-prepare distributions when measured (as introduced above) suggests that complex highly-entangled states may have higher resource value; on the other hand, the fact that a resource theory of \textit{uncomplexity} has recently been proved for quantum states in general \cite{YungerHalpern2022} gives us a hint that simple, unentangled states may have higher resource value.
-(Note that the resource theory of uncomplexity addresses a different question to ours: it is concerned with the resource value of quantum states that may then undergo further unitary evolution -- or in fact slightly noisy evolution -- whereas we are concerned with those states being measured to create classical randomness.)\footnote{Another interesting, and very recent resource theory is that of tensor networks \cite{christandl2023resource}, demonstrating the general importance of resource theories to our understanding of the role that quantum information can play in computation.}
+On the one hand, the fact that there exist quantum states that sample classically hard-to-prepare distributions when measured suggests that complex highly-entangled states may have higher resource value (exactly the contention of Ref.~\cite{OrcaBlog}).
+On the other hand, the fact that a resource theory of \textit{uncomplexity} has recently been proved for quantum states in general \cite{YungerHalpern2022} hints simple, unentangled states may have higher resource value.
+(It should be noted that the resource theory of uncomplexity addresses a different question to ours: it is concerned with the resource value of quantum states that may then undergo further unitary evolution -- or in fact slightly noisy evolution -- whereas we are concerned with those states being measured to create classical randomness.)